Walter Maslow: Early life and career

 Later in his career, Maslow guest-starred in television programs including Johnny Staccato, 26 Men, Man with a Camera, Colt .45, Tales of Wells Fargo, Sky King, The Man from U.N.C.L.E., Fury, Iron Horse and Highway Patrol, and played the recurring roles of Dick Averill and Blackie Saunders in the ABC western television series The Life and Legend of Wyatt Earp.
 He also appeared in films such as Suicide Battalion (as private Marty Green), The Cosmic Man (as Dr. Ritchie), Atlas (as Garnis), Winter A-Go-Go, Warning Shot and Here Come the Jets.

-Maslow retired from acting in 1978, last appearing in the film Malibu Beach, starring Kim Lankford and James Daughton.
+Maslow retired from acting in 1978, last appearing in the film Malibu Beach.

 Personal life and death

 In August 1951, Maslow married Eileen Wool in Los Angeles, California.
 She filed for divorce in April 1952, prevailing in May 1953.

 On February 14, 1961, Maslow subsequently married Joan Young, an actress, in Rome, where he had completed his scenes for the film Francis of Assisi, and where the newlyweds would presently begin work in the film Barabbas, resulting in uncredited roles for each.

 Maslow died on November 2, 2025, at the age of 97.